Savages (band): History

 In November 2016, the band curated their own program during the tenth Anniversary Edition of Le Guess Who?
 Festival in Utrecht, The Netherlands.
 The program included performances by Beak, Tim Hecker, Jessy Lanza, Bo Ningen and Hannah Peel.

 The band's second album Adore Life, was released on 22 January 2016 via Matador Records.
 The band then went on a world tour in support of the album, wrapping in July 2017 at Presqu'île de Malsaucy in Belfort, France.
-The band has not performed together or released new material since then, with each member instead focusing on other projects.
+Since then, the band went on a break with each member focusing on their respective projects.
+In a 2016 interview, Beth revealed that the band had been working continuously between their two latest records, taking only a month-long break beforehand.
+She noted, "[..] now is a good time for us to break apart and do other projects."

 Side projects

 Beth released her first solo album To Love Is to Live in June 2020.
 She also actively teamed up with other musicians, such as the Strokes' frontman Julian Casablancas; as duet singer for a Sort Sol and Lydia Lunch cover, "Boy/Girl", Trentemøller; as featured artist in the song "Complicated" and as singer-songwriter for the song "River in Me", and Damon Albarn of Gorillaz; as featured artist, in the second single from album Humanz, "We Got the Power" and with IDLES for their song "Ne Touche Pas Moi" on their 2020 album Ultra Mono.
 In 2017, she revealed a collaboration with Primal Scream front man Bobby Gillespie for her upcoming solo works.
 The two later made a studio album together, Utopian Ashes, in 2021.

 Hassan formed an experimental electronic duo with fellow bassist Kendra Frost as Kite Base in 2015.
 The band released their debut album, Latent Whispers, in May 2017.
 Together with Milton, Hassan also formed Otomo X, an experimental collaborative group with London-based DJ and producer Martin Dubka.
 Milton and Hassan also formed a duo, 180dB, in 2018.
 Their debut single, "Road Trip," featured former Perfect Pussy vocalist Meredith Graves and Yeah Yeah Yeahs guitarist Nick Zinner.
 Hassan began her solo project, Esya, in 2019.

 In June 2017, Thompson announced the introduction recordings/sketches of her solo project, Bashan, formed over several years whilst recording and touring extensively with Savages.
 She also worked with filmmaker and director Nick Ebeling, completing her first score for a 2016 American documentary film Along For The Ride, which premiered at Venice Film Festival in 2016.

+In 2025, Milton started to release music under the stage name, Goddess.
+Her self-titled debut studio album, Goddess, was released on 30 May 2025 via Bella Union.